Last update on June 1st, 2020

 - Middle-East : Lebanon

 The study as been registered on clinialtrials.gov website under the identifier NCT04290780.
 The project has been approved by the ethics committee in France and is currently being submitted to the national ethics committees of the partner countries.
-It has already been approved by the ethics committees of Côte d’Ivoire, Bangladesh, Madagascar, Lebanon, Guinea and Mali.
+It has already been approved by the ethics committees of Côte d’Ivoire, Bangladesh, Madagascar, Lebanon, Guinea and Mali, and the project started in May in Bangladesh, Liban, Mali and Madagascar.

 The protocol has also been made available to eight teaching hospitals in France for subsequent results- and experience-sharing.